 The Craft of Coding discusses aspects of programming – coding, testing, style, algorithms, problem solving.
-It focuses predominantly on coding in C, Python, Ada, and the legacy languages Fortran and Cobol.
-The “LEGACY PROGRAMMING” page has information relating to Ada, Fortran and Cobol programming.
-The PRACNIQUES page contains solutions to various programming problems.
+It focuses predominantly on coding in C, Python, Julia, Processing, Ada, and the legacy languages Fortran and Cobol.
+The “LANGUAGES” page has information relating to programming languages.
+The PRACNIQUES page contains solutions, and case studies to various programming problems.
+I have also expanded the blog to talk about issues related to technology and image processing.

 My name is Michael Wirth and I teach in the School of Computer Science at the University of Guelph.
-I teach introductory programming, legacy programming, some HCI, and computer vision/image processing.
-My areas of interest include recursion, Fibonacci numbers, digital photography, and the design and usability of everyday items.
+I teach programming languages, legacy programming, digital photography (as it relates to computer vision/image processing), and food history related courses.
+My areas of interest include recursion, Fibonacci numbers, analog and digital photography, aesthetics, and the design and usability of everyday items.

 While living in a world dominated by information, I am somewhat of a technological Luddite.
 My thoughts are summed up by a quote by E.F.
 Schumacher (Small is Beautiful) “The system of nature, of which man is a part, tends to be self-balancing, self-adjusting, self-cleansing.
 Not so with technology.”
 In my spare time I cook and collect cookbooks, build things, collect and restored woodworking tools, read books, and dabble in photography.